gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

-To create data structures such as lists and graphs, allocating variables of user defined types is also quite useful, but you will see example of that in the section on pointers.
+To create data structures such as lists and graphs, allocating variables of user defined types is also quite useful, but you will see examples of that in the section on pointers.

 ## Moving allocations